Jaykul/DevOps2025/talks/CliTools/slides.md

 ---

-# R is for RipGrep<div class="text-sm text-primary-lighter">https://github.com/BurntSushi/ripgrep</div>
+# R is for RipGrep<span block text="sm primary-lighter">https://github.com/BurntSushi/ripgrep</span>

 Ripgrep _recursively_ searches directories for files and then for text matchin a regex pattern.
 Respects .gitignore, and has switches to search specific file types, and can do globbing.